-I wrote this post on the lifelong learning market as we were headed into 2013, but there is nothing here that has diminished in importance over the past year.
-In fact, most of these are much more important in 2014.
+I wrote this post on the lifelong learning market as we were headed into 2013, but there is nothing here that has diminished much, if any, in importance over the past couple of years.
+In fact, many of these are much more important now than they were when I wrote this.
 So, give it a read, share it with others, and please comment, too, on what you are doing in relation to any of these trends.
 (Note: I have not actually attempted to rank these – the numbers are just there for the sake of numbering.)

 2. Virtual Conferences